popovicialinc/gama/README.md

 **Q) Why would I want to launch all apps?**

 A) This script force-closes all apps so that when they'll restart, they'll run under Vulkan.
-There may be some apps that simply won't restart - instead, they'll start ONLY when your device boots up.
-At that point, the effect of the script is long gone and you would need to run it again, but it would force-close all apps YET AGAIN, and you'd just be going around in circles of pain and annoyance.
+There may be some apps that simply won't start again unless you reboot your device.
 Solution?
 The exact antithesis of "Force-close all apps": FORCE-LAUNCH ALL APPS!
 Your device will get quite warm, sure, but don't worry, it's (probably) gonna be fine (👍)

 **Q) Does the device need to be connected via USB to PC before starting the .bat script?**